n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/GoogleSlides/README.md

 ## Example Usage

-This workflow allows you to get all the slides from a presentation and get thumbnails for the pages.
+This workflow allows you to get all the slides from a presentation and get the thumbnails for the pages.
 You can also find the [workflow](https://n8n.io/workflows/1035) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Google Slides]()